Intro background

 Understanding Waste Levels

-Waste disposed per person per day is a good way to keep track of how the average resident is contributing to the overall amount of waste that is generated in Sunnyvale.
-Trends were going in the right direction from 2014 to 2018 but had jumped back to 2014 levels in 2019.
-However, in 2020 we are back on track to show a reduction in our pounds per person per day of disposed waste.
+Waste disposed per person per day is a good way to keep track of how the average resident contributes to the overall amount of waste generated in Sunnyvale.
+Trends were going in the right direction from 2014 to 2018 but had jumped back to 2014 levels in 2019 and 2021.
+In 2020, we saw a decrease in the amount of waste produced due to the COVID-19 pandemic and economic downturn.
+However, as of 2022 we saw another decrease in the amount of waste that was steeper than the reduction we saw in 2020.

 Play 4.1: Achieve Zero Waste Goals for Solid Waste